 10. Differential diagnosis

 Differential diagnosis may help to rule out the possibilities of infections like Leptospirosis and hemoprotozoa (Babesia gibsoni, Babesia canis and Ehrlichia canis) (Table.4).
 Serum samples will not be found antibody titer against Leptospiraand showing negative for LAT (Latex Agglutination Test; recently developed at IVRI) and Mucous Agglutination Test (MAT) (Patel et al., 2018b).
-Blood smear examination performed for hemoprotozoan infection that will be negative for hemoprotozoa (Patel et al., 2019a).
+Blood smear examination performed for hemoprotozoan infection will be negative for hemoprotozoa (Patel et al., 2019a).
 Faecal smear examination is performed for gastrointestinal (GI) parasitic infestation will be negative for GI parasites (Bhatt et al., 2019).

 Table 4: Differential diagnosis for Helicobacter organism and their possible results